 I edit with the writer’s style in mind and have an instinct for uncovering inaccuracies, inconsistencies, continuity issues or potential legal ramifications.
 Extensive experience interviewing — and working on stories about — noted figures in business, design, fashion, politics, entertainment, lifestyle, music and other fields.
 Skilled at working with any style — literary, accessible literary, upmarket, commercial, advertising, creative.

 Adept at using Track Changes in Word, PowerPoint, InCopy, WordPress, Google Docs, Photoshop and other formats and editing tools.
 Familiar with the Chicago Manual of Style, AP, AMA, APA, New York Times, and others.

 I am professional, considerate, imperturbable and I never miss deadlines.

-Current or recent projects include serving as Project Editor for a prestigious publisher; writing summaries of business books for an international publisher; writing highly descriptive copy for an independent international business that caters to universities and other prestigious organizations; editing a 500-page upmarket literary novel under submission to mainstream publishers; re-writing and editing a weekly financial column by an economist from Japan; editing Into the Storm: Lessons in Teamwork from the Treacherous Sydney to Hobart Ocean Race, which involved deep research as well as substantive editing; and editing a lengthy financial how-to book written by investment guru Sheldon Jacobs published by Wiley Books.
+Current or recent projects include serving as Project Editor for a prestigious publisher; writing summaries of business books for an international publisher; writing highly descriptive copy for an independent international business that caters to universities and other prestigious organizations; editing two novels that were acquired by international publishers; re-writing and editing a weekly financial column by an economist from Japan; editing Into the Storm: Lessons in Teamwork from the Treacherous Sydney to Hobart Ocean Race, which involved deep research as well as substantive editing; and editing a lengthy financial how-to book written by investment guru Sheldon Jacobs published by Wiley Books.